QiuMike/Jool/systemd/README.md

+# systemd

-The `systemd` directory includes the .service template files required by systemd in order to execute a service that configures Jool at boot.
+The `systemd` directory includes `.service` files that can be used as templates for hooking up systemd services that start Jool on boot.

-The systemd service allows to execute a single command (for example `/sbin/modprobe jool pool6=64:ff9b::/96`) or a whole bash script so you could include network interfaces' configuration previous to Jool.

-I recommend to create a service for each Jool mode (NAT64 and SIIT)

-# How to configure Jool/Jool SIIT systemd service

-1. Copy the jool.service/jool_siit.service file to `/etc/systemd/system/`.
-The file should look something like this:

-        [Unit]
-		Description=Jool NAT64 Configuration Service
-		After=network.target

-		[Service]
-		Type=oneshot
-		ExecStartPre=/sbin/modprobe jool
-		ExecStart=/usr/local/bin/jool --file /etc/jool.conf

-		[Install]
-		WantedBy=multi-user.target

-2. Edit the `Service` section in .service file according to your Jool configuration.
-You can configure just one command/script to run at start (ExecStart) or a list of pre-start commands (ExecStartPre).

-	Single command

-		[Service]
-		Type=oneshot
-		ExecStart=/sbin/modprobe jool pool6=64:ff9b::/96

-	Multiple commands

-		[Service]
-		Type=oneshot
-		ExecStartPre=/sbin/modprobe jool
-		ExecStart=/usr/local/bin/jool --file /etc/jool.conf

-	where jool.conf is a json file including atomic configuration:

-		{
-			"pool6": "64:ff9b::/96"
-		}

-If you want to use the atomic configuration, you can use the example files jool.conf and jool_siit.conf and edit the file path in the ExecStart command.
+## Installing SIIT Jool and NAT64 Jool as systemd services

+First, install Jool's binaries normally. ([Kernel modules](https://jool.mx/en/install-mod.html) and [userspace applications](https://jool.mx/en/install-usr.html).)

+Then, copy the service unit configuration(s) that you need into the service files directory of your distro (Usually `/etc/systemd/system`).

+`jool_siit.service` is the SIIT service and `jool.service` is the NAT64 service.
+You can install both if you want.

+	cp *.service /etc/systemd/system

+Also copy the start and stop scripts into `/usr/local/bin`.

+	cp *.sh /usr/local/bin

+By default (ie. unless you customize the `.service` files), the services will fail to start until you configure them. (`man systemd.service` should serve as a comprehensive source of information on how to customize these files.)

+## Configuring the services

+`jool_siit.conf` is a sample configuration for the SIIT service, and `jool.conf` is a sample configuration for the NAT64 service.
+The units expect to find their respective file in the `/etc/jool` directory.

+	mkdir /etc/jool
+	cp *.conf /etc/jool

+Tweak the contents of these files as you see fit.
+They follow the [atomic configuration](https://jool.mx/en/config-atomic.html) format.

+## Starting and enabling the services

-3. Reload the systemd daemon
+Reload the systemd daemon (Note: I actually found this step to be unnecesary the first time, but YMMV):

 	systemctl daemon-reload

-4. Start service
+Start the service (ie. Try it out now):

 	systemctl start jool.service

 	systemctl start jool_siit.service

-5. Enable service in systemd, in order to load at boot
+"Enable" the service (ie. set it up to start on boot):

 	systemctl enable jool.service

 	systemctl enable jool_siit.service

-6. Reboot and check if Jool was configured.

-For more information about systemd, please check the following link https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/System_Administrators_Guide/sect-Managing_Services_with_systemd-Unit_Files.html